PickNikRobotics/deep_grasp_demo/README.md

 7) [Known Issues](#Known-Issues) </br>

 ## Overview
-This repository contains several demos for constructing a pick and place pipeline using deep learning methods for the grasp generation stage within the MoveIt Task Constructor.
+This repository contains several demos using deep learning methods for grasp pose generation within the MoveIt Task Constructor.

 The packages were developed and tested on Ubuntu 18.04 running ROS Melodic.